Mian Wali Qureshian

-Mian Wali Qureshian (میاوالی قریشیاں) is a town in Rahim Yar Khan District, Punjab, Pakistan.
-It was founded more than 450 years ago by Makhdoom Rohullah Shah I. The Saraiki language is spoken.
+Mian Wali Qureshian (میانوالی قریشیاں) is a town in Rahim Yar Khan District in Punjab province of Pakistan.
+It was founded more than 450 years ago by Makhdoom Rohullah Shah I.

 Location

 Mian Wali Qureshian is located at KLP Road, 33 km away from Rahim Yar Khan city.
 Its proximity to the N5 National Highway has made it an important pitstop on Pakistan's domestic trade route, for those seeking rolling mango and sugar cane plantations.

 Culture

-The culture is associated with Cholistani Saraiki culture.
-Saraiki culture influenced by Indus Valley culture as well as Persian and Muslim cultures has a rich history along with its own language and traditions.
+The Saraiki language is mainly spoken here.
+The local Saraiki culture is influenced by Indus Valley culture as well as Persian and Islamic cultures has a rich history along with its own language and traditions.

-Islam is the majority-religion of Mian Wali Qureshian.
+Islam is the majority religion of Mian Wali Qureshian.
+There are shrines of many saints who are revered by people according to the local culture.
 Sufism has a big impact on the town, the shrine of a famous Sufi Saint Sultan-ul-Tareeqin Sheikh Makhdoom Hameed-ud-Din Shah Hakim Al-Qureshi Asadi Al-Hashmi Suhrawardi is located close to the town in Mau Mubarak.
 He was Shah Rukn-e-Alam's Ataleeq-e-Awwal, Khalifa-e-Awwal and was married to the daughter of Sheikh Baha-ud-Din Zakariya.

 Traditional dress is Ghagra choli (type of lehnga) and Shalwar kameez, which is the national dress of Pakistan.
 Blue ajrak known as Saraiki Arjak is also an important part of male and female dress.
 Sindhi ajrak is also worn by people.
 Saraiki men also like to have moustaches, and little beard.

 In Saraiki population, there is Charpai culture, locally known as khatt کھٹ, Khatrra کھٹڑا and Hamacha culture.
 Charpai and Hamacha means a big heavy wooden bed wooven with ropes made of date-tree leaves or Koondr long leaves, which are kept at Chowks and Deras.Normally people sit on charpai and hamacha in the evening and gossip.
 There they discuss their daily personal, social or political issues in a friendly environment.